vives-project-xp/MusicLightTiles/README.md

 ## Parts

 The base of the tiles is 3D printed, all other components are off the shelf parts.
+Below is a list of all the parts used to build 2 tiles.

 | Part | Quantity | Price | Link |
 | ---- | -------- | ----- | ---- |